-By default, The smallest group of atoms will move, keeping the rest of the molecule unchanged.
-However, if you press the control key and then move the slider, the order in which you select the atoms determines what atoms will move.
-The last atoms you select will move in that case.
-You can force this behavior (so you do not need to press the control key) by setting the SCM\GEOMODSBYORDER environment variable (via the Preferences or via the command line).
+The order in which you select the atoms determines what atoms will move.
+The selection order is shown in the molecule editing window.
+The last atoms selected will move (together with things connected to those atoms).
+However, if you press the control key and then move the slider, the smallest group will move.
+You can force this behavior (so you do not need to press the control key) by setting the SCM_GEOMODSBYSIZE environment variable (via the Preferences or via the command line).
+Note in the 2017 version the default was the reverse (smallest group moving, by order with control key).